Key takeaways

 Home equity loan

-A home equity loan has the most parallels with a first mortgage.
+A home equity loan is most similar to a first mortgage.
 You receive all of the money upfront and pay it back over time with interest in fixed monthly payments.
-This makes these loans ideal for situations where you need a sum of cash at one time, such as paying off a big debt or paying for one large single expense, like a kitchen renovation or a new swimming pool.
+These loans are ideal for situations in which you need a sum of cash at one time, such as paying off a big debt or paying for one large single expense, like a kitchen renovation or a new swimming pool.

 Before applying, do some research into current home equity loan rates.
 Typically, rates are a few percentage points higher than mortgage rates.
 Bankrate’s home equity loan calculator can help you see if such a loan makes sense for you, and how much money you could tap.